 It is also possible to ensure that the common mode rejection is as good as it can possibly get, by making R10 variable.
 I suggest that you use an 8.2k fixed resistor, with a 5k multi-turn trimpot in series.
-To balance the circuit, you may use an oscillator and millivoltmeter, or just a small battery and a multimeter because the circuit as shown is DC coupled).
+To balance the circuit, you simply use an oscillator and millivoltmeter (or just a small battery and a multimeter because the circuit as shown is DC coupled).
 When perfectly balanced, the output will be zero (AC/DC).
 You might want to limit the range of the trimpot further, because it is very sensitive.
 With the 10k resistors as shown, a change of just 10 ohm is easily measurable.
 Common mode rejection will be around -68dB with a 10 ohm resistor mismatch.
 1% resistors can have a mismatch of up to 100 ohms, so it's apparent that the resistor tolerance is critical.

 Join the two inputs together, and connect the battery or audio oscillator between the two joined inputs and earth.
 Adjust the trimpot until there is 0V at the output - the common mode signal is now gone completely.
 Typically, this circuit will give a common mode rejection of about 40dB if not trimmed as described, but trimming will let you improve on this considerably.
 In theory, the rejection is infinite, but expect 80dB or more if the resistances are balanced to within 1 ohm.
 I have tested and verified this using an NE5532 opamp, and better than 80dB CMRR is possible - albeit very critical to adjust.